Get up to €10,800 for a disrupted trip

 For non-refundable tickets, you should check on the Jet2 website to see if they will allow you some flexibility for changes.
 If you don’t see any information there, then contact Jet2 to ask a representative to help you.

 If you find out that you can’t make changes or cancel without a fee, then wait until Jet2 cancels the flight.
-This way you will have the option of a refund or a rebooking free of charge.
+This way you will have the option of a refund or a rebooking free of charge, and you can seek compensation.

 Jet2 Strike Disrupted Your Flight?